sumowll/BD4H-Bootcamp/web/hadoop-hive.md

   section: [1, 4]
 ---
 {% objective %}
-- Know how to work with Hive interactive shell.
+- Learn how to work with the Hive interactive shell.
-- Can create table.
+- Learn how to create tables in Hive.
-- Can load data into table.
+- Learn how to load data into Hive tables.
-- Can run basic query.
+- Learn how to run basic Hive querys.
 {% endobjective %}

 This section shows the basic usage of Hadoop Hive.
-Hive provides SQL like language `HiveQL` on top of Hadoop.
-Instead of writing raw MapReduce program, you can work on data warehouse task using simple farmiliar query language.
-After learning this section, you will be able to use SQL-like syntax to query big data.
+Hive uses a SQL-like language called `HiveQL`, and runs on top of Hadoop.
+Instead of writing raw MapReduce programs, Hive allows you to perform data warehouse tasks using a simple and farmiliar query language.
+After completing this section, you will be able to use `HiveQL` to query big data.

 # Interactive shell
-In the sample code, we will continue to use our event tuple [patient data]({{ site.baseurl }}/data/).
-Let's start the Hive CLI interactive shell first by typing `hive` in command line
+In the sample code below we will continue to use the same event tuple [patient data]({{ site.baseurl }}/data/).
+Let's start the Hive CLI interactive shell first by typing `hive` in the command line.
 ```bash
 > cd bigdata-bootcamp/sample/hive
 > hive